-One hour of our hackathon was dedicated to work on details and how such a service should work.
+One hour of our graphic design hackathon was dedicated to working on details and how such a service should work.

-The idea development initiated a discussion about a userflow of our product.
+The idea development initiated a discussion about the user flow of our product.
 It had to be made super easy and convenient.

 While the discussion was in progress, we were making paper sketches and one of the designers was also working on a wireframe structure.
 This saved us a lot of time, so having someone on your team who can participate in brainstorming and work on a laptop is a big bonus.

-After the first two hours of hackathon we ended up having a fully-structured wireframe.
+After the first two hours of the design hackathon, we ended up having a fully-structured wireframe.